wmde/wikibase-release-pipeline/deploy/README.md

 docker compose down
 docker compose up --wait
 ```
-> 💡 In order to **prevent** new versions of WBS Service Images being pulled on container restart, stop your containers using `docker compose stop` instead of `docker compose down`, which will keep the current containers intact.
+> 💡 In order to **prevent** new versions of WBS Images being pulled on container restart, stop your containers using `docker compose stop` instead of `docker compose down`, which will keep the current containers intact.
 Note: this stops security updates from being applied.
 It is generally recommended to use `docker compose down`, which removes the containers and allows updates to be applied.

-#### Minor and patch updates for WBS Deployment Kit
+#### Minor and patch updates for WBS Deploy

-WBS Deployment Kit major versions are tracked in dedicated branches such as `TODO:BRANCH_NAME_HERE`.
+WBS Deploy major versions are tracked in dedicated branches such as `TODO:BRANCH_NAME_HERE`.
 Pulling from the major version branch you are currently on will only update minor and patch versions and will never trigger breaking changes.

 These updates are **always** considered safe.